More about us

 be open and transparent in the work we do

-Since forming as a group of unpaid volunteers in August 2014, we have TNR’d over 1,000 feral cats and we have rescued, tamed and found loving forever homes for over 1,000 kittens.
+Since forming as a group of unpaid volunteers in August 2014, we have TNR’d over 2,000 feral cats and we have rescued, tamed and found loving forever homes for over 1,500 cats and kittens.
 We have provided veterinary treatment for many more and we have rehomed a number of domestic cats who have been surrendered to us by their humans for a variety of reasons.
 Local vets tell us they have seen a dramatic reduction in the number of homeless cats and unwanted kittens since we started our work.

 We run cat welfare awareness events in various pet stores across Dublin.
 We also run regular low cost microchipping days as part of our responsible pet ownership initiative, educational outreach projects, and we are active advocates on behalf of cat welfare in Ireland.
 In addition, we provide help, advice, and support about cats to many people via our Facebook page and website.